Course fee is TBA.

 Textbooks are available at the university bookstore.
+Search on their web site using the course code CEEM 0304.

 The Cedarville University EMS Education Program was developed to meet the needs of the Cedarville University EMS squad, fire departments, and EMS departments who are providing skilled emergency medical care to the communities they serve.
 Students receive valuable education through in-class sessions and experience real life situations during clinical hours and simulations.
 The program is based upon the National Standard Curriculum Advanced Provider, prepared by the U.S. Department of Transportation.
 This course includes 200 hours of didactic instruction and laboratory practice, and as well as the opportunity for a variety of clinical experiences in various settings.
 After completion and the obtaining of a State Advanced Provider certification, students will be qualified to provide emergent care in a pre-hospital setting to their level of certification.
 Students enrolled at Cedarville University may be awarded three semester hours toward general electives by the Registrar's Office when the certificate is presented.